RSCJacksonLab/landscapy/docs/cookbook/ruggedness/autocorrelation-contract.md

 ```

 Here `t` is continuous, dimensionless diffusion time under a unit-rate
-generator; it is not a count of graph steps.
+generator.
+It is not a count of graph steps.
 In the reversible spectral basis,
 the same expression is `sum_j B_j exp(-t mu_j)`.
 It decays continuously even
 when the corresponding discrete walk oscillates. `elementary_correlation_time`
 is returned as `1 / mu` only when the centered signal is numerically verified